-Members of the UAT community are encouraged to promptly report Sexual Misconduct to UAT, regardless of where the incident occurred or who committed it.
-An individual who has experienced Sexual Misconduct is encouraged to immediately seek assistance from a medical provider and report the incident to local law enforcement.
+Members of the UAT community are encouraged to promptly report alleged sex discrimination to UAT, regardless of where the incident occurred or who committed it.
+An individual who has experienced sex discrimination is encouraged to immediately seek assistance from a medical provider and report the incident to local law enforcement.
 Reports to UAT and law enforcement may be pursued simultaneously.

-Even if UAT does not have jurisdiction over the person accused of Sexual Misconduct, UAT will still take prompt action to provide for the safety and well-being of the individual reporting and the campus community.
-Measures include taking reasonable steps to stop and remedy the effects of the Sexual Misconduct and to prevent recurrence of the behavior.
+Even if UAT does not have jurisdiction over the person accused of sex discrimination, UAT will still take prompt action to provide for the safety and well-being of the individual reporting and the campus community.
+Measures include taking reasonable steps to stop and remedy the effects of the sex discrimination and to prevent the recurrence of the behavior.